Faculty Research Grants

 Recipients are expected to use their funds in the semesters and summer immediately following, and then present a talk about their projects to the MCH Faculty Lunch Symposium during the ensuing academic year.

-Call for Proposals: 2020-2021 Mandel Faculty Grants in the Humanities
+Congratulations to the 2020-2021 Recipients of the Mandel Faculty Grants in the Humanities

-The Mandel Center for the Humanities is pleased to announce that we will once again be accepting applications for four Mandel Faculty Grants in the Humanities, made possible by a generous gift from the Jack, Joseph, and Morton Mandel Foundation.
+The Mandel Center for the Humanities is pleased to announce the winners of the Mandel Faculty Grants in the Humanities, made possible by a generous gift from the Jack, Joseph, and Morton Mandel Foundation.

 The 2019-20 MCH Steering Committee: